MislavJaksic/Knowledge-Repository/Management/LeadershipTheoryAndPractice/README.md

 Or vertical dyad linkage (VDL) theory.
 What counts is how leaders and followers interact.
 Leader's in-group followers are those that expand their role responsibilities and get along with the leader.
 They get extra benefits.
-Leader’s out-group followers are those that just do their formal job description.
+Leader's out-group followers are those that just do their formal job description.
 High-quality exchanges between leaders and followers produce positive outcomes.

 Leaders should expand their in-group by leading followers though phases: